-A few years after the Boston school committee replaced IA with DA in 2005, English official enacted a nationwide ban on IA.
+A few years after the Boston school committee replaced IA with DA in 2005, English officials enacted a nationwide ban on IA.
 An Act of Parliament forced all local authorities to use DA from 2008 onward.
-We exploit this policy change to investigate whether a strategy-proof mechanism like DA affects access to school quality for disadvantaged pupils.
+We exploit this natural experiment in market organization to investigate whether a strategy-proof mechanism like DA affects access to school quality for disadvantaged pupils.
 A common motivation for replacing IA with DA is that unsophisticated families, who are more likely to be low-SES, may be better off under a strategy-proof mechanism because sophisticated parents' strategic advantage is nullified.